SwordTM/Oraculum/README.md

 - Generate a clear, link-aware summary of the text you’ve highlighted, preserving your Obsidian backlinks.

 **Expand Selection**
-- Flesh out an idea or section with richer detail, examples, and [[wikilinks]]—perfect for brainstorming or deepening explanations.
+- Flesh out an idea or section with richer detail, examples, and [[wikilinks]], perfect for brainstorming or deepening explanations.

 **Create Note from Title**
-- Turn a file’s title into a full-fledged note skeleton, complete with headings, bullet points, and suggested links.
+- Uses a file’s title to create a full-fledged note skeleton, complete with headings, bullet points, and suggested links.
+If done on a note with existing tags, it preserves them.

 **Suggest Tags for Current Note**
 - Automatically generate up to five concise front-matter tags based on your note’s content.

-**Semantic Related Notes** (**Still under development**) Appends a ## Related Notes section to your note, ranking the top 3 closest notes by cosine similarity.
+**Semantic Related Notes** (**Still under development**)
+- Appends a ## Related Notes section to your note, ranking the top 3 closest notes by cosine similarity.

 ## Installation